brian-jordan/aws-server-tutorial/README.md

     ]
  }
 ```
 * This allows for EMR calls made by you to have read/write permissions for the S3 bucket.
-This step will be reproduced for a few buckets. * In index.html, update `'-output', 's3://path/folder_name'` with the proper values.
+This step will be reproduced for a few buckets. * In index.html, update `OUTPUT=s3://PATH/output'` with the proper values.
 The path value is just the name of the bucket.
 * Next, create a bucket for the MapReduce js programs, and then add  a folder to hold the sample-mapper.js, and sample-reducer.js programs.
 Upload them into the folder.
 Edit the permissions of the bucket just as above.
 * Next, a new bucket to house the node-install.sh script.
 Upload the script to the bucket.
 * Copy the path of the script, and replace the `Path: 's3://path/nodeinstall.sh'`in `BootstrapActions`section with the proper path.
 ### Calling EMR.runJobFlow()
 Peruse the `params` object, and see what exactly is being passed to the EMR instance you are initializing.
 You are calling a fleet of three servers, 1 master node, and 2 core nodes.
 The `Steps` portion is where jobs are submitted to the cluster.
 In the `Args` section we feed the `command-runner.jar` some command-line scripts to run.